Couchbase Cloud DBaaS is Here

-We set forth on architecting a modern DBaaS solution around the following key design principles:
+We set out to architect a modern DBaaS solution around the following key design principles:

-- Leverage Couchbase Server and cloud best practices to deliver a solution that will be reliable, highly available, performant, and secure
+- Leverage Couchbase Server and cloud best practices to deliver a solution that is reliable, highly available, performant, and secure for global deployments

 - Leverage Couchbase Autonomous Operator and open source technologies such as Kubernetes, Prometheus, Grafana, and Terraform to automate the deployment, configuration, and management of Couchbase

-We faced a critical architectural choice regarding where the data plane (Couchbase Server) would reside: Couchbase’s or the customer’s public cloud environment.
-Ultimately we determined that the best choice to meet the needs of our customers was to enable the data plane to run in the customer’s public cloud environment, with significant benefits to you, our customers.
+We faced a critical architectural choice regarding where the data plane (Couchbase Server) would reside: Couchbase’s or the customer’s public cloud environment?
+Ultimately, we determined that the best choice to meet the needs of our customers was to enable the data plane to run in the customer’s public cloud environment, adding significant benefits to our customers.

-First, in terms of economics, it enables our customers to directly procure their IaaS from their cloud provider.
-Without any intermediaries, customers are able to leverage reserve instances and reduce their TCO.
-Secondly, since data stored in Couchbase remains within the customer’s public cloud environment, they continue to maintain their own security best practices and have full control over their data.
+First, in terms of economics, it enables customers to directly procure their IaaS from their cloud provider.
+Without any intermediaries, customers are able to leverage reserve instances and reduce their TCO, for example, AWS advertises over 75% savings when choosing reserved instances instead of on-demand pricing.
+When the customer is ready for production, they can performance match their Couchbase services to their cluster nodes by taking advantage of multi-dimensional scaling of each service for fine-grained control over their configurations.
+A secondary benefit of our in-VPC deployment is that data stored in Couchbase remains within the customer’s virtual private cloud environment, where they continue to maintain their own security best practices and have full control over their data, its security and sovereignty (where data physically resides).
 And finally, this architectural approach supports more deployments and use cases.
-For example, customers can even leverage Couchbase as a persistent cache to increase the performance of 3rd party (legacy) databases already running in the customer’s public cloud environment.
+For example, customers can even leverage Couchbase as a persistent cache to increase the performance of third-party (legacy) databases already running in the customer’s public cloud environment.